1huali/windchime/README.md

 　.　　　　✿　　　꧁✿　❀　　　　　. 　　 　 ❀ ✿꧂ ‍ ‍ ‍ ‍ ‍ ‍ ‍ ‍ ‍ ‍ ,　　　　　　❀✿꧂　　　　　　　* .　❀　　　 　　　　　　　　　　　　　　.
 　　　　　　　❀　　 ✦ 　　　　   　 　　　˚　　　　　　　　　　　　　　❀　　　　　　   　　　　　　　　　　　　　　　.　　　　　　　　　　　꧁✿

-This program is a digitally simulated wind chime instrument.
+This program is an HTML simulated wind chime instrument.

 instructions: